Micah Lea'alafa

-Micah Lea'alafa (born 1 June 1991) is a Solomon Islands footballer who plays as a midfielder.
-He plays for FK Beograd.
+Micah Lea'alafa (born 1 June 1991) is a Solomon Islands professional footballer who plays as a midfielder for FK Beograd and captains the Solomon Islands national team.

 Career

 After failing to qualify for the 2014-15 OFC Champions League with Solomon Warriors, Lea'alafa moved abroad to Vanuatu to play for OFC Champions League runners-up Amicale.

 Following an unsuccessful trial at an unnamed club in Italy, Lea'alafa moved to Oceanian champions Auckland City in 2015.
 In July 2019 he joined the South African club Maritzburg United.
 He was released by the club in February 2020.

 Internationally, Lea'alafa made his debut for the Solomon Islands national team on March 24, 2016 in their 2–0 victory against Papua New Guinea.
 He also plays for the Solomon Islands national futsal team.

 It was reported on February 25, 2023 that the player made his debut for FK Beograd.